kathyrollo/jcucumberng-framework/README.md

 - [Maven](https://maven.apache.org/download.cgi)
 - [Cmder](http://cmder.net/) (optional, includes Git for Windows)

-Setup and installation of the above are not in the scope of this guide.
+Setup and installation are not in the scope of this guide.
 Check the corresponding documentation or tutorials accordingly.

 ## Getting Started
-We will run the tests against the following web application: http://simplydo.com/projector/
+Visit the application under test (AUT) here: http://simplydo.com/projector/

 No further configurations needed at this point.
-The tests will execute in [headless](https://en.wikipedia.org/wiki/Headless_browser) mode as defined in the default framework settings.
+The tests will run against the AUT in [headless](https://en.wikipedia.org/wiki/Headless_browser) mode as defined in the default framework settings.

 Run the following commands in the cmdline:
 ~~~